trinodb/trino/presto-docs/src/main/sphinx/security/salesforce.rst

 Security Token
 ^^^^^^^^^^^^^^

-Credentials are a user's Salesforce username and password if Presto is connecting from a whitelisted IP, or username and password/`security token <https://help.salesforce.com/articleView?id=user_security_token.htm&type=5>`_ concatenation otherwise.
-For example, if Presto is *not* whitelisted, and your password is ``password`` and security token is ``token``, use ``passwordtoken`` to authenticate.
+Credentials are a user's Salesforce username and password if Trino is connecting from a whitelisted IP, or username and password/`security token <https://help.salesforce.com/articleView?id=user_security_token.htm&type=5>`_ concatenation otherwise.
+For example, if Trino is *not* whitelisted, and your password is ``password`` and security token is ``token``, use ``passwordtoken`` to authenticate.

-You can configure a public IP for Presto as a trusted IP by `whitelisting an IP range
+You can configure a public IP for Trino as a trusted IP by `whitelisting an IP range
 <https://help.salesforce.com/articleView?id=security_networkaccess.htm&type=5>`_.

 Salesforce.com Organization IDs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can configure one or more Salesforce Organization IDs for additional security.
 When the user authenticates, the Salesforce API returns the *18 character* Salesforce.com Organization ID for the user.
-The Presto Salesforce authenticator ensures that the ID matches one of the IDs configured in ``salesforce.allowed-organizations``.
+The Trino Salesforce authenticator ensures that the ID matches one of the IDs configured in ``salesforce.allowed-organizations``.

 Optionally, you can configure ``all`` to explicitly ignore this layer of security.